sky377847-sudo/-Lumi/README.md

 # Please read the details about me.
+If you would like to talk to me or come to see me.

 details (⁠＾⁠3⁠＾⁠♪